How to find a Reputable Breeder

 - a microchipping certificate

-- information about, and testing of potential genetic issues
+- information about, and proof of testing for health and potential genetic issues

 - a vet health check certificate or equivalent paperwork.
 A health check is usually carried out with vaccination.